Get set for some serious fishing!

 Fish species: Barramundi, golden perch (yellowbelly), saratoga, silver perch, eel tailed catfish, sleepy cod, spangled perch, alligator gar, freshwater crayfish and red-claw.

-A Stocked Impoundment Permit is required to fish in this dam.
+A Stocked Impoundment Permit (SIPS) is required to fish in this dam.
+More information available at this link.

 Camping: Lake Callide Retreat have powered and unpowered camping available.